Arepas con queso are savory, cheese filled corn cakes cooked on a griddle. This South American treat is delicious with any meal!

 - Pat each ball of dough into a 5 inch circle that is about ¼” thick.

-- Place a few tablespoons of the remaining shredded cheese in the middle of the patty.
+- Place one heaping tablespoons of the remaining mozzarella in the middle of the patty.

 - Sandwich another piece of dough over it and seal the edges by pinching.
 Seal well.

-- Repeat with remaining balls of dough.
+- Repeat with remaining balls of dough so you have 8 total.
 Set aside.

 - Heat a 12” cast iron skillet over medium high heat or an electric griddle at 325°F.